eslint/eslint/docs/rules/object-property-newline.md

 The `comma-style` rule would issue a `Bad line breaking before and after ','` error on that line.
 The JSCS `requireObjectKeysOnNewLine` rule, by contrast, would permit the line, since it does not treat the `,` as part of either the previous or the subsequent property specification.

 By setting this rule’s `ignoreBracketsOfComputedNames` and `noCommaFirst` both to `true`, you can emulate the JSCS `requireObjectKeysOnNewLine` rule’s acceptance of both these patterns.
 You are then free to use `comma-style` as you wish on the 9 other node types that it can apply to.
-Of course, you should not combine this rule’s `noCommaFirst` option with `comma-style`’s `last` string option unless you include `"ObjectExpression": true` as a property of the `exceptions` object in your `comma-style` invocation.
+Of course, you should not combine this rule’s `noCommaFirst` option with `comma-style`’s `first` string option unless you include `"ObjectExpression": true` as a property of the `exceptions` object in your `comma-style` invocation.
 Otherwise, lines of object literals that begin or end with commas would pass one test but fail the other.

 ### Notations